jarviscanada/jarvis_data_eng_JasleenKaur/python_data_analytics/README.md

 	Presentation to LGS: Present the findings and recommendations to the LGS marketing team.
 Provide insights into customer behavior and suggest targeted marketing strategies based on the analysis.
 	Documentation: Ensure that all analytical processes, findings, and recommendations are well-documented and presented in a format that is easy for the LGS team to understand and act upon.

-####h4 Discuss how would you use the data to help LGS to increase their revenue
+<h4> Discuss how would you use the data to help LGS to increase their revenue</h4>

 To help LGS increase their revenue using the data, we can design a data-driven marketing strategy based on the insights gained from the analysis.
 1. Customer Segmentation